learn-co-curriculum/files-and-filetypes-readme/README.md

 ## Conclusion

-In this lab we have taken some time to get to know files, things in which computers store data that needs to last a while or which their users might want to refer to again later.
+In this lesson we have taken some time to get to know files, things in which computers store data that needs to last a while or which their users might want to refer to again later.
 We've noted a primary distinction between (plain-) text files and binary files and noted that many files also bear an extension